-A Custom ERP Software Company in Ukraine
+A custom ERP software company in Ukraine

 Instead, bespoke programs do provide it.
-While the market is filled with offers from classic vendors, we think that custom developers are more preferable when you need something unusual.
-It’s simple to understand as teams which create software from scratch can install nearly any functional module or interface element.
+While the market is filled with offers from classic vendors, we think that custom developers are preferable when you need something unusual.
+It’s simple to understand as teams that create the software from scratch can install nearly any functional module or interface element.
 You even can get a free demo of a preprogrammed app, check what’s missing and what’s unnecessary, then contact a custom dev team, and ask to develop something similar with required changes!

-In Diceus, we focus on fully personalized work with each customer.
+In DICEUS, we focus on fully personalized work with each customer.
 Starting with the first consultation and finishing whenever you want (up to never because we can handle all maintenance issues forever), our team of creative software geeks is ready to develop unique solutions.
 Whether you want a small business ERP cloud for e-commerce or a hosted app for an international bank, we can design it.
 The entire development cycle begins and ends inside our company because we are responsible for consulting, project management, data migration, training, QA, tech support, and the development itself.

-Now, it’s time to find an answer for the second part of the previous question: what is an ERP and how does it work?
+Now, it’s time to find an answer to the second part of the previous question: what is an ERP and how does it work?
 As we already know the basics of ERP structure, let’s figure out how applications functions.

 The majority of programs are based on a modular approach according to which each program consists of several independent but integrated parts focused on specific tasks: